colinbut/cosign-signing-container-images/README.md

 Cosign allows signing of sboms.
 Sbom is Software Bill of Materials which is a list of components/software libraries (application & OS) that gets bundled as part of the software artifact.

-Using another tool (Syft) that is specifically designed for generating sboms as part of the process:
+Using another tool - [Syft](https://github.com/anchore/syft) - that is specifically designed for generating sboms as part of the process:

 e.g.
 ```bash